Lead poisoning: Bullets

 Contact with ammunition is a source of lead exposure.
-As of 2013, lead-based ammunition production is the second largest annual use of lead in the US, accounting for over 84,800 metric tons consumed in 2013, second only to the manufacture of storage batteries.
+As of 2013, lead-based ammunition production is the second largest annual use of lead in the US, accounting for over 84,800 metric tons in 2013, second only to the manufacture of storage batteries.
 The Environmental Protection Agency (EPA) cannot regulate cartridges and shells, as a matter of law.
 Lead birdshot is banned in some areas, but this is primarily for the benefit of the birds and their predators, rather than humans.
 Contamination from heavily used gun ranges is of concern to those who live near by.
 Non-lead alternatives include copper, zinc, steel, tungsten-nickel-iron, bismuth-tin, and polymer blends such as tungsten-polymer and copper-polymer.

 Because game animals can be shot using lead bullets, the potential for lead ingestion from game meat consumption has been studied clinically and epidemiologically.
 In a recent study conducted by the CDC, a cohort from North Dakota was enrolled and asked to self-report historical consumption of game meat, and participation in other activities that could cause lead exposure.
 The study found that participants' age, sex, housing age, current hobbies with potential for lead exposure, and game consumption were all associated with blood lead level (PbB).

-According to a study published in 2008, 1.1% of the 736 persons consuming wild game meat tested had PbB ≥5 μg/dl In November 2015 The US HHS/CDC/NIOSH designated 5 µg/dL (five micrograms per deciliter) of whole blood, in a venous blood sample, as the reference blood lead level for adults.
-An elevated BLL is defined as a BLL ≥5 µg/dL.
-This case definition is used by the ABLES program, the Council of State and Territorial Epidemiologists (CSTE), and CDC's National Notifiable Diseases Surveillance System (NNDSS).
-Previously (i.e. from 2009 until November 2015), the case definition for an elevated BLL was a BLL ≥10 µg/dL.
+According to a study published in 2008, 1.1% of the 736 persons consuming wild game meat tested had PbB ≥5 μg/dL In November 2015 the US Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC), and National Institute for Occupational Safety and Health (NIOSH) designated 5 μg/dL (five micrograms per deciliter) of whole blood, in a venous blood sample, as the reference blood lead level for adults.
+An elevated blood lead level (BLL) is defined as a BLL ≥5 μg/dL.
+This case definition is used by the Adult Blood Lead Epidemiology and Surveillance (ABLES) program, the Council of State and Territorial Epidemiologists (CSTE), and the CDC's National Notifiable Diseases Surveillance System (NNDSS).
+Previously (i.e., from 2009 until November 2015), the case definition for an elevated BLL was a BLL ≥10 μg/dL.

 To virtually eliminate the potential for lead contamination, some researchers have suggested the use of lead-free copper non-fragmenting bullets.

-Bismuth is an element used as a lead-replacement for shotgun pellets used in waterfowl hunting although shotshells made from bismuth are nearly ten times the cost of lead.
+Bismuth is an element used as a lead replacement for shotgun pellets used in waterfowl hunting, although shotshells made from bismuth are nearly ten times the cost of lead.

 Opium

-Lead contaminated opium has been the source of poisoning in Iran and other Middle Eastern countries.
+Lead-contaminated opium has been the source of poisoning in Iran and other Middle Eastern countries.
 This has also appeared in the illicit narcotic supply in North America, resulting in confirmed lead poisoning.